deepmomaya/deepmomaya/README.md

 * 👋 Hi, I'm Deep Momaya
-* 🌱 I’m everyday learning Software Engineering
+* 🌱 I’m everyday learning to code
 * 💡 I'm passionate about creating technology to elevate people
 * 📫 How to reach me: https://www.linkedin.com/in/deepmomaya/